NodeNetwork

 Introduction

-NodeNetworks are a collection of PositionedNodes which are linked to eachother using Links.
+NodeNetworks are a collection of PositionedNodes which are linked to each other using Links.
 NodeNetworks are used for pathfinding.

-Creating a NodeNetwork
+Creating a NodeNetwork in Code

 The following code creates a simple NodeNetwork and a Sprite.
 Pressing the 1, 2, 3, or 4 keys causes the Sprite to move toward a given node on the NodeNetwork.
-This example shows simple node creation, using the node for pathfinding, and how to make the node visible.
-Add the following using statement:

 using FlatRedBall.AI.Pathfinding;